Why The Concept of Biomotor Abilities is Bullshit

 “You cannot train biomotor ability, because that is a latent construct.
 You can only perform an exercise”.

-Yes, I know this sounds like a clickbait.
-But it is also my genuine opinion, which I will try to elaborate in the video below.
+Yes, I know this sounds like clickbait.
+But it is also my genuine opinion, which I will try to elaborate on in the video below.

 In my opinion, biomotor abilities are ‘dimension reduction’ of the complex perceptual-motor space.
 Suppose we perform 500 various tests of performance for at least 5000 athletes.
 We would be interested in reducing the number of those tests by finding groups (or clusters) of tests that correlate between themselves.
 That way, we can assume they measure the “same thing”.
 This “same thing” is a latent variable, or, in our case, a “biomotor ability”.

 There are numerous methods of estimating latent variables, out of which the Principal Components Analysis and Factor Analysis are the best known.